This question came from the priority request queue for my Patreon patrons. Thanks for your support, letter writer!

 You’ve chosen to take this job.
 You may not choose each individual assignment, but you’re choosing to keep taking on assignments.
 You’re empowered here!
 And owning that choice can help give you enough of a push to get you over that block and on your way toward banging out another article.

 Finally, if you have a decent relationship with your editor/boss, let them know that things are starting to feel a little stale, and ask whether you can mix it up a bit.
-Maybe you and the movie reviewer or fine art critic can swap columns with you for a week.
+Maybe the movie reviewer or fine art critic can swap columns with you for a week.
 Maybe you can go to a convention and interact with other fans to remind yourself why you love fandom.
 Maybe you just need some time off.
 Ideally the folks you’re writing for can help you brainstorm some ways to get engaged again.
 You feeling good about your work is good for them as well as for you, so don’t hesitate to ask for help.

 I hope your writing starts making you happy again very soon!